Advertiser Disclosure

 While you’re in Upcountry, consider making another stop at Hali’imaile General Store, home of the lilikoi (also known as passion fruit) crème brûlée.
 This piece of heaven is topped with almond brittle and seasonal fresh fruit.
 Also available is the hali’imaile pineapple upside-down cake made with caramelized Maui gold pineapple, buttery vanilla pound cake, and topped with whipped cream.

-Visit: Lunch is served Monday through Friday from 11 a.m. to 2:30 p.m.
-Dinner is served nightly from 5 p.m to 9 p.m.
+Visit: Lunch is served daily from 11 a.m. to 2:30 p.m.
+Dinner is served from 5 p.m. to 8:30 p.m.

 4. Leoda’s Kitchen and Pie Shop

-Serving up some of the most delicious pies on Maui is Leoda’s, a café that is all about fresh ingredients and hand-crafted specialties.
+Serving up some of the most delicious pies on Maui is Leoda’s, a café that is all about fresh ingredients and handcrafted specialties.
 Its chocolate macadamia nut pie is heaven for any chocolate lover, and the bananas in the banana cream pie are harvested from the restaurant’s own farm.

-Visit: Open daily from 7 a.m. to 8 p.m.
+Visit: Open daily from 10 a.m. to 6 p.m.

 5. Mana Foods

-This health food store located in Paia is known for its organic products and hot food bar, but don’t miss the bakery!
+This health food store in Paia is known for its organic products and hot food bar, but don’t miss the bakery!
 There are many gluten-free and vegan options to be found here, but the chocolate-topped peanut butter truffles are perfection.
 Truly, any baked good from Mana would be the ultimate addition to your picnic lunch for the drive to Hana!

 Visit: Open daily 8 a.m. to 8:30 p.m.